bartek/lua-learnit/introduction.md

 looking to get out of learnnng this language in particular.

-And in fact, the primary reason for choosing Lua is because it will allow us to learn a programming language without getting too much in our way.
+And in fact, the primary reason for choosing Lua is because it will allow us to learn a programming language that looks like, and reads like English.
+Sometimes as programmers languages can "get in our way" because they require us to use things like curly braces, semi-colons, and so on to tell the computer when something begins or ends.
+Lua needs to do this too -- tell the computer when something begins or ends -- but it does it in a way that is more like speaking English.

-What do I mean by getting in our way?
+Not sure about what I mean regarding gettinng in our way?
 Well, there are hundreds, if not thousands of programming languages available for anyone to use.
 You'll see all sorts of quirky things in programming like so:

     print("Hello World")

 Notice the brackets and the double quotes around the word `Hello World`.
 Or, you may get things like this:

-    if (apple == orange) {
+    if ("apple" == "orange") {
         println("Hello World");
     }